Search

 The proposed Cradle Mountain cableway was most recently estimated to cost $190 million.
 Image / Supplied

-The state government is challenging their federal counterparts to fully fund the proposed $190 million Cradle Mountain cableway.
+The state government is exploring options with their federal counterparts to fund the proposed $190 million Cradle Mountain cableway.

 The federal government withdrew its previous $30 million contribution last year after the state’s deadline for providing required information was missed.